Segovia,Spain

 Note Stamp

 **Explore Nearby Streets: The narrow, winding streets are filled with shops, boutiques, and more dining options.
-Take a leisurely stroll to discover hidden gems and local products.
+Take a stroll to discover hidden gems and local products.
 The city is easily walkable.

 Related Posts